kamranmuazzam/aca-demia/pages/Recurrent Tonsillitis.md

+- #definition
+	- 7 or more episodes in the past year
-- #definition 1 episode resides minimum for 5 days 5 times in a year for consecutive 2 years
+	- 1 episode resides minimum for 5 days 5 times per year for consecutive 2 years
+	- 3 or more episodes per year for the past 3 years